-Likewise, high school students in their senior year of study may be offered provisional acceptance to BAU's undergraduate programs.
+Provisional acceptance may be offered to students who are nearly finished, but not entirely finished, with their qualifying degree at the time of application.
+High school students in their senior year of study may be offered provisional acceptance to BAU's undergraduate programs.
 Students must submit transcripts indicating degree conferral in order to be issued full acceptance to Bay Atlantic University.

-UNDERGRADUATE ADMISSIONS REQUIREMENTS
+ADMISSIONS REQUIREMENTS

-- Online Application Form (www.bau.edu) - Photocopy of government-issued ID - Copies of high school transcripts (in English) - Letters of recommendations (2 letters from former teachers, employers, coaches, etc.) - Personal essay (a 1- or 2-page letter of intent describing who you are, your purpose and goals, your accomplishments, and why you want to get a higher education degree OR an essay on one of the topics below: - What is the most meaningful contribution to others you have made in your life?
+- Online Application Form (www.bau.edu) - Photocopy of government-issued ID - Copies of high school transcripts (in English) - Official evaluation of high school transcript (if the transcript is from a foreign institution) - Letters of recommendations (2 letters from former teachers, employers, coaches, etc.) - Personal essay (a 1- or 2-page letter of intent describing who you are, your purpose and goals, your accomplishments, and why you want to get a higher education degree OR an essay on one of the topics below: - What is the most meaningful contribution to others you have made in your life?
 How do you understand the value of it on others? - What is the biggest challenge you have had in your life and how have you dealt with it? - What character in history do you associate yourself most with and why?)